 Our main worship service is held on Sunday morning, 10.30-11.30, followed by tea and coffee in the hall.
-Our Junior Church joins us for the first part of the service, before going out to do group work in other rooms around the building.
+Our Junior Church joins us for the first part of the service, before going out to do group work in another part of the building.
 A play corner is provided for toddlers.
-We have a second service 18.30-19.30 on Sunday evening.
+We have a second service 18.30-19.30 on the last Sunday evening of the month.
 All our services are open for anyone to join, and stewards are on hand to welcome visitors.

-We share in a Communion meal as part of our service on the second Sunday in each month, in the morning on odd-numbered months, and the evening on even-numbered months (except August, which is a morning Communion).
+We share in a Communion meal as part of our service on the second Sunday in each month.

 The third Sunday morning each month is usually an all-age service, and sometimes there is also a baptism.

 We were delighted to receive the Child-Friendly Church Award on 15 October 2011.